xim2016/Dfilter/README.md

 filter_geneTF(geneTFmatrix, gene_list, gene_lowbound=20)

 ```
-User can download "geneTFprior.csv" provided in ./data folder as the input of geneTFmatrix in the fileter_geenTF() function.
-In the "code" folder, we arhive the process about how we generated this geneTFprior.csv
+Users can download "geneTFprior.csv" provided in ./data folder as the input of geneTFmatrix in the fileter_geenTF() function.
+In the "code" folder, we archive the process about how we generated this geneTFprior.csv